nufi-official/nufi/metamask-snap-cardano-wallet/integration-instructions.md

 For now please use the origin from the above example.

-To customize the z-index of the Widget appearance, please see [Widget options](https://github.com/nufi-official/nufi-dapp-sdk/blob/main/docs/widgetOptions.md)
+To customize Widget appearance (such as z-index), please see [Widget options](../common/widgetOptions.md)

 ### Check whether the user has Metamask installed